-Reason 2: The Household Account is flexible & extensive
+Reason 2: How To Create My Household Account & Its Features

 Let’s take a closer look to the Household Account.
 We will look at the many benefits and the rules.